Harshal7797/Java-Trading_Application/README.md

   - PUT `/quote/`: Update a given quote in the quote table
   - PUT `/quote/iexMarketData`: Update all quotes from IEX which is an external market data source
 ## Trader Controller
-- Trader Controller is designed to  be used to `Create`,`Update` and `DELETE` a trader and an account associated with specific user.
+- Trader Controller is designed to provide functionality  of `Create`,`Update` and `DELETE` a trader and an account associated with specific user.
 It can also deposit and withdraw money from user account.
 - This controller also have five endpoints which are listed below with brief description:
 	- DELETE `/trader/traderID/{traderId}`: Delete a trader if the balance in an account is zero and no position is open.
 Also, this will also delete associated account and sezurityOrders
   - POST `/trader/}`: Create a trader and an account with DTO